quin650/TellusEdx/README.md

 ## 📚 Overview

-[TellusEd](https://tellused.com/) is a note taking app that also allows you to share how you think some learning material can be improved/taught.
+[TellusEd](https://tellused.com/) is a note taking app that also allows you to share how you think certain learning material can be improved/taught.
 You tell us by sharing your "improved" version of "that" section.

 ## 📔 Project Wiki